nazeemkhan77/terraform_ecs_rds_project/README.md

 2. **Modify `terraform.tfvars`**

+   Using terraform.tfvars files to manage configurations per environment is a common practice in Terraform.
+This approach allows you to define different variables for each environment (e.g., development, staging, production) without modifying the main Terraform scripts.
+When you run Terraform commands, it automatically loads this file and uses the values defined in it.
+You can create different tfvars files for different environments, and specify which one to use when executing Terraform commands.

    Edit the `terraform.tfvars` file to adjust the variables for your deployment:

     ```bash
     vim terraform.tfvars